Available Permissions In Plone¶

 |Modify portal content||cmf.ModifyPortalContent|

 To reference a permission in code, you need the name as a string.
 Using strings is a bad convention, all common permissions have a constant in Products.CMFCore.permissions.
-So to perform a permission check propery, you do something like this:
+To perform a permission check propery, you do something like this:

 from AccessControl import getSecurityManager from AccessControl import Unauthorized from Products.CMFCore import permissions if not getSecurityManager().checkPermission(permissions.ModifyPortalContent, object): raise Unauthorized("You may not modify this object")